patrickhere/create-and-arcane/README.md

-# Create & More
+# Create & Arcane

-This is the official github and issue-tracker for Create & More, a Forge 1.19.2 based modpack that has steampunk-ish tech mods like Create, magic like Botania and Ars Nouveau, and exploratory mods like Relics and Enigmatic Legacy.
+This is the official github and issue-tracker for Create & Arcane, a Forge 1.19.2 based modpack that has steampunk-ish tech mods like Create, magic like Botania and Ars Nouveau, and exploratory mods like Relics and Enigmatic Legacy.

 ### Table of Contents